graysievert-lab/experiment-k8s-bootstrapping-applicationset-generator-git-file/README.md

 - each config contains links to this repository
 - configs resemble application manifest too much
 - Still ended up with helm-style go-templating

-- It is a challenge to triger appset to regenerate when config file is changed.
-More-or less reliable but dangerous way is to delete the generated app in a Non-cascading (orphaned) mode.
+Pros:

+- less copy pasting due to the reusage of fields equal to the basepath